Savvypool/Privacy-Policy/Privacy Policy.md

 published, or put on the Platform or website.
 In order to ensure their online and Platform safety, users should keep the following in mind.

 - a) Password security is the exclusive responsibility of the user.
-Nobody in charge at Savvy Pool will know your password.
+Nobody in charge at SavvyPool will know your password.
 You should take precautions to prevent unauthorised access to your password, computer, and mobile device.
 When completed, remember to log out of the Platform.
-No responsibility is assumed by Savvy Pool for any unauthorized use of your account or password.
-Savvy pool must be notified right away if you believe there has been any unauthorized use of your account by sending an email to (email id).
+No responsibility is assumed by SavvyPool for any unauthorized use of your account or password.
+SavvyPool must be notified right away if you believe there has been any unauthorized use of your account by sending an email to admin.sp@savvypool.com

 - b) Each User is liable for the security of their personal data.
 Users are strongly advised from posting their home addresses, email addresses, phone numbers, or other